AlexJnshi/ab_react_project/README.md

 ```

 ## Logic and Problems
 This project only have two pages(no 404).
-All magics happened in landing page
+All magics happened in landing

+### Update on 7th Dec 2020
+- API `/products?categories:in= ` works fine, bug fixed
+- API `/categories?id=` is OK working with integer, but not working with array[integer].
+    - For example, `/categories?id:in=`
+- Updated request URL formates to avoid null params,as a result qs is no longer needed.

 ### Landing page -products index.js
 - Add mobile responsive
-- Before page render, check fliter state and page numbers in Sessionlstorage, if they are exist go that page, if not featch new data wich Categories=0 "all" with 100 products data
+- UseEffect to check fliter state and page numbers in Sessionlstorage, if they are exist go that page, if not featch new data wich Categories=0 "all" with 100 products data

 - Use redux & redux-thunk to control loading state, when loading data,show loading animation.